reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 We can remove the old code that isn't used anymore.
 And we can run another Flyway migration that removes the old `address` column from the database.

-We should also remove the feature flags from the code now, because we're no longer using the old code.
+We should also remove the feature flags from the code now because we're no longer using the old code.
 If we don't remove the old code, we'll accrue technical debt that will make the code harder to understand for the next person.
 When using feature flags at scale across a whole organization, a feature flagging platform like LaunchDarkly can help with this, because [it's tracking the usage of feature flags across the codebase](https://launchdarkly.com/features/code-references).

 We can now also rename the `NewCustomerRepository` to `CustomerRepository` and `NewCustomer` to `Customer` to make the code clean and understandable once more.